 - Submit the application to Wendy Pearson, Property Resources Specialist, for processing.

-Complete application packages must be received at least one week before the Trusts Committee meeting date (available on the Trusts Committee page).
-If a grant is approved, parishes are typically notified in writing within one week of the meeting.
+Complete application packages must be received at least two weeks before the Trusts Committee meeting date (available on the Trusts Committee page).
+If a grant is approved, parishes are typically notified in writing within one week of the Diocesan meeting.
 Depending on when your complete application package is received, it can take about 30 days for a decision to be reached.

 What is the typical range of the Carleton Fund Grant award?